washuvis/ChartingPublicHealth/README.md

 Image files (PNG or PDF) of our interesting charts in the paper: desgin profiles, global view of design practices, and evaluating risky pairs in color accessibility measurement.

 ## PCA Work
 Python scripts used to evaluate Visualization Design Profiles: Statistical, Institutional, Narrative, Scientific, and Outlier.
-Figures produced in those scripts were for internal analytical use only -- they're not featured in the paper.
+Within the PCA Work, we used a dataset that described each organization's visualization corpus by evaluating the percentage of a particular label, e.g., has text annotation or is bar chart, within that corpus.
+In our PCA scripts, we standarized all labels measurements within that dataset.
+Note, figures produced in those scripts were for internal analytical use only -- they're not featured in the paper.

 ## Visualizations
 All image files of the 4,285 visualizations within our final corpus.